WindowsAzure-TrainingKit/HOL-IntroSQLDatabase/HOL.md

 You will test the different Microsoft technologies connecting to SQL Database and performing some tasks against a new table.
 To avoid spending time implementing logic that creates, inserts, queries and deletes a table, this exercise provides a begin solution that implements these common functionalities.
 This allows you to focus on learning how to connect to SQL Database and explore the differences between the proposed technologies.

-In this task, you will open the **ConnectDemoApp** solution and explore the **SQLAzureConnectionDemo** class.
+In this task, you will open the **ConnectDemoApp** solution and explore the **SQLDatabaseConnectionDemo** class.
 During the exercise, you will inherit from this class for each different implementation of a data access technology.

 1. Open **Microsoft Visual Studio 2010** from **Start** | **All Programs** | **Microsoft Visual Studio 2010** | **Microsoft Visual Studio 2010**.